lowRISC/opentitan/hw/ip/otbn/doc/dv/index.md

   Tracked in `enc_bnmovr_cg` as a bin of `incd_inc1_cross`.
 - Since MOVR signals an error if either of its source registers has a value greater than 31, cross whether the input register value at `grd` is greater than 31 with whether the register value at `grs` is greater than 31
   Tracked in `enc_bnmovr_cg` as `big_gpr_cross`.

+It is possible for BN.MOVR to trigger multiple errors in a single cycle.
+The possible errors are: underflow call stack (for `grs`), underflow call stack (for `grd`), both increments set, invalid WDR index (from `*grs`) and invalid WDR index (from `*grd`).
+If we underflow the call stack for `grs`, there's no WDR index from `*grs`, so it's not also possible to see an invalid WDR index from that.
+Similarly, if we underflow the call stack for `grd` then there's no WDR index from `*grd`, so it's not also possible to see an invalid WDR index from that.
+Binning together the two underflows and WDR indices unless it makes a difference to the possible behaviour gives the following list:

+- Underflow call stack and set both increments.
+- Underflow call stack for `grs` and have a bad WDR index in `*grd`.
+- Underflow call stack for `grd` and have a bad WDR index in `*grs`.
+- Set both increments and have a bad WDR index.
+- Underflow call stack for `grs`, setting both increments and have a bad WDR index in `*grd`.
+- Underflow call stack for `grd`, setting both increments and have a bad WDR index in `*grs`.

 #### BN.WSRR